LorenzoFioroni/QuboSolver.jl/README.md

 ## Introduction

 [`QuboSolver.jl`](https://github.com/LorenzoFioroni/QuboSolver.jl) is a [`Julia`](https://julialang.org/) package that provides a suite of tools for solving _Quadratic Unconstrained Binary Optimization_ (QUBO) problems.
-Importantly, it implements the __GCS__ algorithm which we propose in our preprint "[Entanglement-assisted heuristic for variational solutions of discrete optimization problems](https://arxiv.org/abs/2501.09078)".
+Importantly, it implements the __GCS__ algorithm which we propose in our article "[Entanglement-assisted variational algorithm for discrete optimization problems](https://www.nature.com/articles/s42005-025-02338-0)".
 Additionally, it includes a variety of other solvers and utilities for benchmarking and comparing different approaches to QUBO optimization.

 ## Features